wabyroade/ProductionOOP/README.md

 * **Polymorphism** - The above-mentioned abstract class and interfaces allow the objects to be handled with the same data types and methods.
 * **Generics** - Certain data storage types and methods have been designed to work with different types of objects.
 * **Enum types** - The ItemType and MonitorType enums are reference types used to define a set of constants for the types of objects and utilize them.
+* **File and folder operations** - Using java.nio.file modules to create, append and read files and folders